 PROCEDURE:

-The Assistant Chieftain (AC) will be appointed for a one year term by the Chieftain with the approval of the Council.
+The Assistant Chieftain (AC) will be appointed for a one-year term by the Chieftain with the approval of the Council.
 This appointment will also be announced at the Annual General Meeting of the same annual Gathering.

 Responsibilities associated with Business Manager: